vladimiry/fs-json-store/README.md

 ### `readable(): Promise<boolean>`

-Asynchronous method that returns `true` if the file associated with the store is readable.
+Asynchronous method that returns `true` if `file` associated with store is readable.
 It's basically a replacement for the `exists` method.

 ### `readExisting([options]): Promise<E>`

 Asynchronous method that returns the stored data.
 Method throws an error if store is not `readable()`.
 Optional `options` argument is an object that can have the optional `adapter` property.
-Store uses the explicitly specified `adapter` overriding the instance's adapter just for the single read operation (it might be useful for example in case if the data file initially was written using another adapter, so initial reading can be done using explicitly specified adapter).
+Store uses the explicitly specified `adapter` overriding the instance's adapter just for the single `read` method execution (it might be useful for example in case if the data file initially was written using another adapter, so initial reading can be done using explicitly specified adapter).

 ### `read([options]): Promise<E | null>`